 Why Work on a Holiday?

-Two years ago the city banned construction on just a couple of federal holidays.
-Renters Alliance succeeded in expanding that ban to include all federal holidays.
-Now if we all do our part, landlords will finally get the message that work can’t commence on weekends or holidays.
+Last year Renters Alliance succeeded in getting the city to expand construction restrictions to all federal holidays.
+If we all do our part to report violations then landlords may finally get the message that they can’t undertake work on weekends or holidays or work without a permit (if one is required) on any day of the year.
 Do you have a concern about holiday construction?
 Get in touch with Renters Alliance!